 This section and Appendix A generally describe certain of the material characteristics of the Mortgages.
 Certain loan-level information for each Mortgage Loan may be accessed through the Securities Administrator's website at www.usbank.com/abs.
 The figures in this Offering Circular may not correspond exactly to the related figures in Appendix A due to rounding differences.
 Prior to the Closing Date, Mortgage Loans will not be removed or substituted from the Trust.
 Freddie Mac believes that the information set forth in this Offering Circular and in Appendix A is representative of the characteristics of the Mortgage Loans as each will be constituted as of the Closing Date.

-On the Closing Date, the assets of the Trust will include two groups of Mortgage Loans (collectively, the "Mortgage Loans") consisting of 9,939 seasoned, re-performing mortgage loans that have been modified for maturity terms of up to forty (40) years.
+On the Closing Date, the assets of the Trust will include two groups of Mortgage Loans (collectively, the "Mortgage Loans") consisting of 7,176 seasoned, re-performing mortgage loans that have been modified for maturity terms of up to forty (40) years.

-For each Mortgage Loan, the Seller provided an estimated property valuation by an automated valuation model ("AVM").
-Home Value Explorer® ("HVE"®), was used when it was available.
-When an HVE value was not available to determine the estimated property value, a Freddie Mac zip code level house price index was used to estimate such property value.
+For each Mortgage Loan, the Seller will provide an Automated Valuation Model ("AVM") estimated property value.
+A Home Value Explorer[®] ("HVE"[®]) value was used when available or, if an HVE value was not available, a Metropolitan Statistical Area ("MSA") level house price index was used to estimate property value.
+If an MSA level house price index was not available, a state level house price index was used to estimate property value.